dirsrv/tdc/README.md

 # Angular - Node.js - Oracle Stack

-This is a simple todo list application that lets you create, view and delete your todos.
-This is an example.
+This is a sweet simple todo list application that lets you create, view and delete your todos.
+It has an Angular frontend, secure API w/JWT running on Node.js and connects to rest-enabled Oracle DB (visit cloud.oracle.com to get one ;)

 ## Requirements